HerrZatacke/wifi-gbp-emulator/readme.md

 Enter ssid/psk to open an accesspoint different to the default one.

 #### `"networks"`
-Array of objects with keys ssid/psk.
+Array of objects with keys ssid/psk
-The first reachable network in that list will be used to conect to.
+The first reachable network in that list will be used to conect to
 ⚠ Do not use more than 10 elements.
-Otherwise you might see an "Out of Memory" error in the serial monitor.
+Otherwise you might see an "Out of Memory" error in the serial monitor

 ### Manual Setup via web interface
 The following will describe the "raw" interface for updating ther configuration.
 You will only need this if you decide not to use the existing web-interface